dotfurther/OpenDiscoverSDK/README.md

    - Indexing document format ID as a field.
 Users can limit searches for documents with very specific formats.
    - Indexing document format classification as fields (ex: WordProcessing, Spreadsheet, etc are file format classifications).
 Users can limit searches to all "WordProcessing" or all "Spreadsheet" document classifications, for example.
    - Indexing MD5/SHA-1 binary and content based hashes as fields.
 When searching index, duplicate documents can be indicated and returned as a group.
+- PowerShell Example - shows how to create Cmdlets that use SDK to:
+   - Identify file formats.
+This Cmdlet can be used in a pipeline to find file server files with specific formats or classifications
+   - Extract all document content such as text, metadata, hyperlinks, attachments, etc. This Cmdlet can be used in a pipeline to search for and aggregate duplicate documents, search for documents with specific metadata values (i.e., author, creator, etc), search for specific text, etc.